Key Takeaways

 | Outdated information | 40% after 6 months | Medium | Easy |

-Bias in AI systems stems from training data that reflects historical prejudices.
-Stanford's AI Ethics Lab found that 44% of major AI systems exhibit measurable bias related to gender, race, or socioeconomic status.
-In hiring tools, this bias led to 23% fewer qualified candidates from underrepresented groups receiving interview invitations.
+Bias is a thornier problem.
+Additionally, It comes from training data that reflects historical prejudices—garbage in, garbage out, essentially.
+Stanford's AI Ethics Lab found that 44% of major AI systems show measurable bias around gender, race, or socioeconomic status.
+In hiring tools specifically, that translated to 23% fewer interview invitations for qualified candidates from underrepresented groups.
+That's not a small number.

-Dependency risks emerge as users rely heavily on AI.
-A University of California study found that professionals using AI writing tools for 6+ months showed 19% decline in unaided writing quality.
-The brain's "use it or lose it" principle applies—skills atrophy without regular practice.
+The dependency problem doesn't get enough attention.
+Nevertheless, A University of California study found that professionals using AI writing tools for six months or more showed a 19% decline in writing quality when working without AI.
+The "use it or lose it" principle is real—lean on AI long enough, and the muscle you're not using quietly atrophies.

-Environmental costs rarely get mentioned but matter significantly.
-Training a single large AI model produces carbon emissions equivalent to 284 tons of CO2, per research from the University of Massachusetts.
-The energy consumption of AI infrastructure rivals that of small countries.
+Environmental costs rarely come up in these conversations, but they should.
+Additionally, Training a single large AI model produces carbon emissions equivalent to 284 tons of CO2, per University of Massachusetts research.
+Additionally, The energy consumption of AI infrastructure rivals that of small countries—and it's only growing.

 Job displacement concerns have real data behind them.
 The World Economic Forum projects that AI will eliminate 85 million jobs by 2025 while creating 97 million new ones.
 The transition period creates hardship for workers whose skills become obsolete faster than they can retrain.